PyroSamurai/magrent-research/README.md

 "Open in Magrent panel" opens the magnet URI or hash in the panel and shows its download links.

-## Piratebay context menu items
-"Download torrent file" item is available for Piratebay torrent pages and links.

 ## Magrent button and panel
-Clicking on the add-on's button will open a panel for converting magnet URIs, hashes and Piratebay URLs to torrent files.
-It checks your clipboard content and when it recognizes a magnet URI, hash or Piratebay URL, it will convert them automatically and show the download links.
+Clicking on the add-on's button will open a panel for converting magnet URIs and hashes to torrent files.
+It checks your clipboard content and when it recognizes a magnet URI or a hash, it will convert them automatically and show the download links.

 Download links are from iTorrents.org, btcache.me, Torrasave.download and TheTorrent.org.

-Torrent source for Piratebay URLs is Piratebaytorrents.info.

 ## Notes
 * Most of the time you don't need to click on the Convert button, because Magrent grabs and converts the magnet and hash automatically.